Sciss/dotterweide-exp-metals/README.md

 This repository is covered by the
 [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.txt) or higher.

-The project build with [sbt](http://www.scala-sbt.org/) with the main Scala version being 2.12.x.
+The project build with [sbt](http://www.scala-sbt.org/) with the main Scala version being 2.13.x.

+There is a first [demo video](https://peertube.social/videos/watch/3b142190-26b1-47f6-8950-0e0700e19883) showing that it works in principle (semantic highlighting).

 ## credits